-As a member of the Western Branch of the Canadian Psychoanalytic Society (WBCPS), I maintain a private practice in both downtown Vancouver and Richmond BC, specialising in psychoanalysis and the psychodynamic psychotherapy treatment of adult individuals and couples.
+As a member of the Western Branch of the Canadian Psychoanalytic Society (WBCPS), I maintain a private practice in downtown Vancouver BC, specialising in psychoanalysis and the psychodynamic psychotherapy treatment of adult individuals and couples.

 People qualify to enter training to become a psychoanalyst through both medical and non-medical routes.
 I am what is known as a “lay” psychoanalyst since I have come to the practice of psychoanalysis and psychoanalytic psychotherapy from the Humanities.
 After graduating from McGill University with a Ph.D.
 (Communications), I completed 6 years of professional training to qualify as a psychoanalyst in 2002.
 This training was completed through the Canadian Institute of Psychoanalysis in Montreal and is recognized by the International Psychoanalytical Association (IPA).
 My training in an IPA accredited institute enabled me to become a Fellow of the International Psychoanalytical Association (FIPA).